pintomatthew15/CounterHackNotes/Counter_Hack_Reloaded_Notes/Chapter 7. Phase 3_ Gaining Access Using Applicati.md

 - Cain is one of the best tools for cracking passwords on Windows machines.
 - On UNIX systems (as well as Windows), John the Ripper is excellent.

 Attackers employ a variety of techniques to undermine Web-based applications.
 Some of them most popular techniques are account harvesting, undermining Web application session tracking and variables, and SQL injection.
 Account harvesting allows an attacker to determine account numbers based on different error messages returned by an application.
-To defend against this technique, you must make srue your error messages regarding incorrect user IDs and passwords are consistent.
+To defend against this technique, you must make sure your error messages regarding incorrect user IDs and passwords are consistent.

 Attackers can undermine Web application session tracking by manipulating URL parameters, hidden form elements, and cookies to try to clone another user's session.
 To defend against this technique, make sure your applications use strong session tracking information that cannot easily be determined by an attacker and protect all variables passed to a browser.

 SQL injection allows attackers to extend SQL statements in an application by appending SQL elements to user input.
 The technique allows attackers to extract or update additional information in a back-end database behind a web server.
 To protect your applications from this technique, you must carefully screen special characters from user input and make sure your web application logs in to a database with minimal privileges.

 Numerous browser-based vulnerabilities let an attacker take over a browsing machine that surfs to an infected Web server.
-By compromsing trust web servers, attackers can spread their browser exploits to a large population.
+By compromising trust web servers, attackers can spread their browser exploits to a large population.
 To defend against such attacks, keep your browsers patched, and utilize up-to-date antivirus tools.